CieslakArtur/TetrisAC/README.md

 # TetrisAC
-The simple Tetris game in Java Swing using Timer class.
+The simple Tetris game with Java Swing.